Article · Jan 30, 2026

 }

-Now the pipeline is idempotent on this record type.
 Re-runs on the same source data produce no new rows.
 Partial re-runs from a checkpoint hit existing fingerprints and update in place.
-Multi-source pipelines that share a destination dedupe across sources because both produce the same fingerprint for the same logical record.
+Multi-source pipelines that share a destination deduplicate across sources because both produce the same fingerprint for the same logical record.

-The most common bug in fingerprint design is including a field that looks identifying but mutates between runs.
-The stability test is one question per candidate field:
+The most common bug in fingerprint design is including a field that looks identifying but mutates (changes) between runs.
+One question per candidate field:

 If the source re-exports the same logical record tomorrow, will this field have the same value?